redbear/Duo/docs/programming_reference.md

 ##### <span id="readvalue">`readValue()`</span>

-Reads specified characteristic value.
-Only if the peer device that is connected and the characteristic discovery procedure (initiated by [**`ble.discoverCharacteristics()`**](#discovercharacteristics)) has been completed, then you can read characteristic value.
+Reads specified characteristic value on peer device.
+Only if the peer device is connected and the characteristic discovery procedure (initiated by [**`ble.discoverCharacteristics()`**](#discovercharacteristics)) has been completed, then you can read a characteristic value if it is presented.

-A callback function registered by [**`ble.onGattCharacteristicReadCallback()`**](#ongattcharacteristicreadcallback) will called once the descriptor under a characteristic being discovered.
+A callback function registered by [**`ble.onGattCharacteristicReadCallback()`**](#ongattcharacteristicreadcallback) will be called once the reading value operation completed.

 The connection handle should be passed in as the essential parameter.
 The characteristic which value you are going to read can be specified by other different parameters.
-It returns an **`uint8_t`** value which indicates the result of the read operation - **0** for success, others for failure.
+It returns an **`uint8_t`** value which indicates the result of the reading operation - **0** for success, others for failure.

 	// The connection handle can be obtained in the connected callback function static uint16_t conn_handle;